petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 |   I3  |   Black          |    White         |
 |   I4  |   White          |    Black         |

-Then we remove transfer function from those images, compute the two sums: `I1+I2` and `I3+I4`, and compare them.
+Then we remove transfer function from these images, compute the two sums: `I1+I2` and `I3+I4`, and compare them.
 If the camera were linear, those sums would be equal.
 Non-zero difference indicates nonlinearity.

 ![Two Lights Experiment Black-White Results](./TwoLightsExperiment_BW.png) As expected, the difference is very small (noise scale).
 That means that mixtures of black and white are **linear**.